ansys/pymotorcad/doc/source/user_guide/internal_scripting2.rst

 Alternatively, any Python script may be added here and run from this tab.

-Motor-CAD Scripting Tab demo script
+Motor-CAD Scripting tab demo script
 ************************************

-This demo script is the Default Script for the internal Scripting Tab within Motor-CAD, providing examples of how PyMotorCAD methods and Motor-CAD automation parameters should be used.
+This demo script is the Default Script for the internal Scripting tab within Motor-CAD, providing examples of how PyMotorCAD methods and Motor-CAD automation parameters should be used.